christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 The Argdown parser supports several different general methods to exlude equivalence classes from the selection.
 You can change the method used by choosing a `statementSelectionMode` in the selection settings.
 This sections describes the different modes currently supported.

 :::tip Managing complexity in your map
 In contrast to arguments, not all preselected and connected equivalence classes will appear as statement nodes in the map.
-While you can easily change this behaviour it is quite important to keep the number of statement nodes in your map as low as possible.
+While you can easily change this behaviour, it is quite important to keep the number of statement nodes in your map as low as possible.

-If you include all statements of a a complex debate as nodes in your map, it will become overcrowded and readers will have difficulty to keep the orientation.
+If you include all statements of a a complex debate as nodes in your map, it will become overcrowded and readers will have difficulty to stay orientated.
 Choosing which statements you visualize as nodes in your map is a crucial method of managing complexity.
 :::

-In three special cases any of the following modes will __not__ exclude equivalence classes:
+In three special cases, any of the modes described further below will __not__ exclude equivalence classes:

 :::definition Equivalence classes that will be selected as nodes by all modes